New to Sly Flourish? Start Here or subscribe to the newsletter.

 Many elements interact to set the pace of your game.
 Whether it's preparation time by you or the players, actually getting the game started, curbing out-of-game conversations, improving combat speed, helping players choose a course of action; all of these factors result in the overall pace of the game.
 Only by taking a holistic view of your game can you continually keep the action moving forward and ensure that you and your players are having a great time.

-Share this article with your friends using this link: https://slyflourish.com/keep_things_moving.html
+Share this article by copying this link: https://slyflourish.com/keep_things_moving.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.